Fullchee/notes/docs/public-work/forma-work.md

 #### Frontend
 * complex new logic that we didn't have previously
-    * new kinds of charts, tables, slideouts
+    * new kinds of charts, tables, slide-outs
-    * setup **Storybook** to document and developt those components
+    * setup **Storybook** to document and develop those components

 #### Backend
 * Convert business logic in to SQL queries